NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Requirements ###

 For now OmniBackup officially only supports [FreeBSD](https://www.freebsd.org/) since all my servers and desktop instances at both home and work are running FreeBSD.
 This does not mean official support for [GNU](http://www.gnu.org/)/[Linux](https://www.kernel.org/) won't arrive any time soon in the near future.
 In fact I used to be a heavy [Funtoo](http://www.funtoo.org/) user and even before that [Gentoo](https://www.gentoo.org/).
 These days I only have a [Slackware](http://www.slackware.com/) instance which I use for cross-compiling C++ libraries to [Android](https://www.android.com/).
 So, it's just a matter of time before official support arrives.
 In my estimation, the current code should work out of the box inside any GNU/Linux distribution since I tried my best to write it in a platform-independent manner by reading pile of man pages.
 I assume if it works on FreeBSD it should also work on other BSDs and GNU/Linuxes.
 But I'm only 99.99% sure and when it comes to programming computers 0.01% human error is really too much and risky.
-So, before I announce GNU/Linux support official I must test it at least once.
+So, before I announce GNU/Linux support official, I must test it at least once.
 But until that moment comes, I really appreciate feedbacks and possible patches or pull-requests.

 Aside from Bash, OmniBackup requires other tools and utilities.
-Although most of these programs are found in a base installation of your operating system, it relies on a few other programs which has to be installed before we continue.
+Although most of these programs are found in a base installation of your operating system, it relies on a few other programs which has to be installed before go any further.
 Note that if OmniBackup cannot find a program it gives you a fatal error message and exits.

 Requirements for OmniBackup include: